8 Exciting Reasons Data Analytics Will Ignite Your Career In 2024

 1. Descriptive - answering “what happened?”

-2. Diagnostic - answering “why this happened?”
+2. Diagnostic - answering “why did this happen?”

-3. Predictive - answering “what might happen in the future?”
+3. Predictive - answering “What might happen in the future?”

-4. Prescriptive - answering “what should we do next?”
+4. Prescriptive - answering “What should we do next?”

 These four types of data analysis are used to paint a picture of the wider story that data tells us and detail the next steps.